MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 >Applies to: Azure Stack HCI, versions 21H2 and 20H2

 This topic provides guidance on how to configure firewalls for the Azure Stack HCI operating system.
-It includes connectivity requirements and recommendations, and explains how service tags group IP addresses in Microsoft Azure that the operating system needs to access.
-The topic also provides steps to update Microsoft Defender Firewall, and information on how to set up a proxy server.
+It includes connectivity requirements and recommendations.
+The topic also provides information on how to set up a proxy server.

 ## Connectivity requirements and recommendations

 Opening port 443 for outbound network traffic on your organization's firewall meets the connectivity requirements for the operating system to connect with Azure and Microsoft Update.
-If your outbound firewall is restricted, then we recommend including the URLs and ports described in the [Connectivity recommendations](#connectivity-recommendations) allowlist section of this topic.
+If your outbound firewall is restricted, then we recommend including the URLs and ports described in the Connectivity recommendations allowlist section of this topic.

+Azure Stack HCI needs to periodically connect to Azure.
+Access is limited to only:

+- Well-known Azure IPs
+- Outbound direction
+- Port 443 (HTTPS)

+This topic describes how to optionally use a highly locked-down firewall configuration to block all traffic to all destinations except those included on your allowlist.

+As shown in the following diagram, Azure Stack HCI accesses Azure using more than one firewall potentially.

 ### Azure connectivity requirements